Balekian Hayes P.L.L.C. - Logo

 Divorce is hard for everyone, and the process can become even more emotional or contentious when children are involved.
 One of the first questions divorcing parents ask our family law attorneys is, “Can a child choose which parent to live with?”
 It’s understandable that a child might want some input on where they will live or which parent will be their primary caretaker, so this decision should be made with understanding and compassion for the child’s wishes.
 However, the state also prioritizes the best interests of the child, which might be distinct from the child’s preference.

 As such, Texas law is clear about the situations in which a child can have a say in their living arrangements.
-If you’re having trouble setting a custody arrangement that is in the child’s best interests and aligns with their preferences, one of our Texas child custody lawyers can help.
+If you’re having trouble setting a custody arrangement that is in the child’s best interests and aligns with their preferences, one of our Texas child custody attorneys can help.

 What Are Texas Laws Regarding Child Custody?